hamidghaedi/scRNA_seq-analysis/README.md

 for (i in 1:length(split_seurat)) {
     split_seurat[[i]] <- SCTransform(split_seurat[[i]], vars.to.regress = c("mitoRatio", "S.Score", "G2M.Score"))
     }

+# to see what the component of the object are.

+split_seurat
+$Normal
+An object of class Seurat
+47302 features across 21519 samples within 2 assays
+Active assay: SCT (23608 features, 3000 variable features) 1 other assay present: RNA
+ 1 dimensional reduction calculated: pca

+$BLCA
+An object of class Seurat
+47388 features across 70708 samples within 2 assays
+Active assay: SCT (23694 features, 3000 variable features) 1 other assay present: RNA
+ 1 dimensional reduction calculated: pca

 # Select the most variable features to use for integration
 integ_features <- SelectIntegrationFeatures(object.list = split_seurat,